-What is Mega Glalie as a Raid Boss?
+What is Mega Glalie in Pokémon GO?

 Unlocks Ice-Type Mega Evolution